christian45410/intune-autopliot-json-downloader/README.md

 # Intune-Autopliot-Json-Downloader

-This PowerShell application provides a graphical user interface (GUI) for managing Autopilot profiles and updating required modules.
+This PowerShell application provides a graphical user interface (GUI) for downloading AutopilotConfigurationFile.json from Intune via Graph API.
 It allows you to connect to an Azure tenant, browse for a directory to save Autopilot profile json, and update the necessary PowerShell modules.

 ![image](https://raw.githubusercontent.com/christian45410/intune-autopliot-json-downloader/main/Screenshot.png)